 How to Create Cashflow as a Teen

-This is part one of finding your side hustle.
-While you’re spending your time learning and putting into action what you learn, you need cashflow – money coming in right now.
+This is the first part of finding your side hustle.
+While you're spending your time learning and putting into action what you learn, you will need cashflow – money coming in right now.
 Right?
-So we have to get a job or a side hustle that will bring in cashflow WHILE you learn to earn on part one.
+So we have to get a job or create a side hustle that will bring in cashflow WHILE you learn to earn on part one.

 Use your spare time to learn from your mentor and develop a gameplan to put together when you're ready.

 I recommend doing a combination strategy to build income.
 Did you know that you can become a freelancer when you turn 13?

 - Freelance on Fiverr (see below for examples)

 - Flip for Profit (see here for example)

 Fiverr allows you to sell your service & people pay you to do tasks and random gigs.
 Before you start thinking you have “no skills” that people would want, let's create a list…